VirusTotal/yara-x/site/content/docs/api/rust.md

   noindex: false # false (default) or true
 ---

-YARA-X is written in Rust, so, integrating it into your Rust project can't be easier.
+YARA-X is written in Rust, so, integrating it into your own Rust project is extremely easy.
 You can start by visiting the [yara-x](https://crates.io/crates/yara-x) crate page, or go straight to the [documentation](https:///docs.rs/yara-x/latest).